In this article, you’ll learn the pros of spray foam roofing, such as:

 - And it needs to be at least 50 degrees to install

-This article has been reviewed, edited, and approved for publishing by a spray foam roofing expert with more than 30 years of experience.
+Just so you’re aware, this article has been reviewed, edited, and approved for publishing by a spray foam roofing expert with more than 30 years of experience.

 Let’s get started!